 Photos by Nick Moreland Photography

 British violinist, Freya Creech, enjoys a busy and varied performance schedule as a soloist, chamber musician, and collaborative artist, on both baroque and modern violin.
-She performs regularly in venues across the world, with such ensembles as GRAMMY-nominated True Concord Voices & Orchestra, Washington Bach Consort, The Thirteen, Opera Lafayette, and as Concertmaster of the Washington Opera Society.
-Freya has also worked intensively in a wide range of chamber ensembles, most notably as first violinist of the Lazarus String Quartet and second violinist of the Rose Quartet, and given numerous performances at the Edinburgh Fringe, Aldeburgh, and Salzburg Kammermusik Festivals.
+She performs regularly in venues across the world, including The Kennedy Center, the Library of Congress, and Strathmore Music Center, with such ensembles as GRAMMY-nominated True Concord Voices & Orchestra, Washington Bach Consort, The Thirteen, Opera Lafayette, and as Concertmaster of the Washington Opera Society.
+As a member of the Smithsonian Chamber Academy, Freya has been lucky enough to perform on their renowned collection of Strads, and she has also given numerous performances at the Edinburgh Fringe, Aldeburgh, and Salzburg Kammermusik Festivals.

 In 2022, Freya recorded a live performance video as soloist in Vivaldi’s Four Seasons for PBS Arizona, which received three EMMY nominations.
 In the same year, she had the opportunity to tour Argentina and Uruguay with QuinTango, a chamber tango ensemble.
-Freya has also produced two albums of little-known solo violin music, featuring composers Sonia Eckhardt-Gramatté and Virgil Thomson, and collaborated on the album, ‘Sylva’, by artist Benoît Pioulard.
+Freya has also produced two albums of little-known solo violin music, featuring composers Sonia Eckhardt-Gramatté and Virgil Thomson, collaborated on the album, ‘Sylva’, by artist Benoît Pioulard, and featured on many other critically acclaimed records.

 A definite highlight of Freya's musical life so far has been working on and performing Beethoven's Op.
 127 Quartet with Pekka Kuusisto at the Domaine Forget Festival Chamber Music Session in 2015.
 Through playing with Pekka, Freya discovered that a revolution in classical music is possible!
 She learned the importance of risk-taking, the beauty in finding new sound colours, and the art of truly expressive yet simple playing.